OmarMiniesy/Notes/JavaScript/NodeJs/Express Framework.md

 //in main file
 app.use(logger());
 ```
-What happens here is that the `app.use` is a  function that calls a middleware function logger.
+What happens here is that the `app.use` is a  function that calls a middleware function `logger`.
 This middleware function executes its instructions `console.log()` and then proceeds to the `next()` function.
 Without this `next()` function, the code will hang.
 Once the `next()` is called, flow continues again in the main file, which is the main idea of middleware.

 >Builtin middleware functions.
 ```JavaScript